Russian clubs banned from next season's Champions League

 Russian clubs and national teams were suspended "until further notice" by UEFA in February in the wake of the country's invasion of Ukraine.

-The Russian team's exclusion from the Women's European Championship to take place in England in July was also confirmed Monday with Portugal taking its place.
+The Russian team's exclusion from the Women's European Championship to take place in England in July was also confirmed Monday.

 In addition, UEFA declared Russia's bid to host either the 2028 or 2032 European Championship "not eligible".